Search results for

 Jasper Lastoria / SoundGuys

-The SoundLink Revolve II favors a bass heavy sound at low and moderate volumes, which is arguably too much indoors, but makes more sense outside.
+The SoundLink Revolve II favors a bass-heavy sound at low and moderate volumes, which is arguably too much indoors but makes more sense outside.

-The ease of use and optional auxiliary input are excellent pros, and they make the SoundLink Revolve II both family friendly and compelling for the tech averse.
-The ability to pick different languages rates as a plus, but the robotic voice sounds quite unnatural—almost comedically so at times.
+The ease of use and optional auxiliary input are excellent pros, and they make the SoundLink Revolve II both family-friendly and compelling for the tech-averse.
+The ability to pick different languages rates as a plus, but the robotic voice sounds quite unnatural, almost comedically so at times.
 Heck, even the bassy sound could count as a positive for some listeners, particularly when outdoors.

-However, some features are simply outdated, like microUSB charging without quick charge and using SBC codec only transmitted over (albeit a stable) Bluetooth 4.1.
+However, some features are simply outdated, like micro-USB charging without quick charge and using the SBC codec only transmitted over (albeit a stable) Bluetooth 4.1.
 Bose also could’ve added an equalizer to its app — that way you could avoid all that disproportionately loud low end while listening to Maurice Ravel at home, and then revert to a bassier sound later when you play sunn O))).
 We could overlook many of our qualms if the speaker was priced accordingly, but the Bose branding doesn’t come cheap.

 Bose SoundLink Revolve II